moorhen-coot/MoorhenYork/README.md

 # MoorhenYork

+This is a small React application which is used to create an instance of the Moorhen molecular graphics program on a web server.
+This application creates a basic Moorhen at the base of your web server plus "React Router" urls to autoload data (see bottom of this README).

 ```
+npm install
-npm install && mkdir -p ./public && cp -r ./node_modules/moorhen/public/* ./public/ && npm run build
+mkdir -p ./public
+cp -r ./node_modules/moorhen/public/* ./public/
+npm run build
 ```

-To run the `vite` server:
+To can test the application (without running `npm run build`) by running the `vite` server:

 ```
 npx vite
 ```

-To run with Python's `HTTPServer`:
+The `npm run build` command above outputs the built application in the `dist` directory.
+You can test serving this with Python's `HTTPServer` (this will not do the React Router stuff though):

 ```
 cd dist; python3 ../test_scripts/SimpleCrossOriginServer.py
 ```

+To install on a production server, simply copy **contents** of the `dist` folder to the root of your web server.
+(We will present instructions on serving from non-root folder shortly).

+After doing this, some server configuration files may need to be changed.
-To run on the University of York, UK Apache server, the following is required:
+For example, to run on the University of York, UK Apache server, the following is required:

 ```
 RewriteEngine on